Badboy1307/Sky130_RTL_Synth_Workshop/README.md

 ![Capture120](https://user-images.githubusercontent.com/60011091/120072640-7e438d00-c0b2-11eb-89de-0a5138995f82.JPG)

-## Day-5 If, Case, For Loop and for Generate statements
+## Day-5 If Case For Loop and for Generate statements

 ###  If statements